tarikstafford/Comixforlife/README.md

   - run command `tuist dependencies fetch`
   - run command `tuist generate --open`

 3. This project uses Composable Architecture and a super basic Networking library that I built to work with it.
+I forked the Composable Architecture and added a navigation pattern to it that you can see below.

 ## 🛠 Tech stack